pvigier/pvigier.github.io-jekyll/_posts/2018-11-18-fortune-algorithm-details.md

 ![Voronoi diagram bounded](/media/img/fortune/voronoi_bounded_zoomed_out.png)

-# Intersection with a box
+# Intersection with a Box

 Cool!
 But the first image at the top of the article is cooler, isn't it?